 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 What does potassium do?

-Potassium is found in your muscles.
+Potassium is a mineral that helps your muscles work.
 Your biggest muscle is your heart.
-Too much or too little potassium in your blood can stop your heartbeat.
+Too much or too little potassium in your blood can cause an irregular heartbeat and serious complications.

 What foods contain potassium?

 Milk and milk products contain high amounts of potassium.
 This includes foods like yogurt, milk-based puddings and custards.
 Avoid chocolate milk products, as chocolate is high in potassium.